-Whether you’re a small business or an enterprise-level organisation, a massive part of owning or running an organisation involves ensuring it complies with external and internal regulations and policies to protect it from the risks caused by non-compliance.
+Whether you’re a small business or a large organisation, a big part of running an organisation involves complying with regulations and policies to protect it from the risks caused by non-compliance.

 Understanding your external and internal compliance obligations and the risks involved is essential for any company.
-It helps you to put better processes in place to give you peace of mind knowing you are effectively managing your compliance and preventing potential liabilities.
+It helps you to put better processes in place to give you peace of mind knowing you’re effectively managing your compliance and preventing potential liabilities.

 However, before we dig into how to spot these risks across your workforce, we will define exactly what compliance risk is, and outline some examples that are often overlooked by organisations.